MartinEesmaa/VVCEasy/INSTALLVLCPLUGIN/README.md

 For more information about VLC 4.0.0-dev see: https://www.theverge.com/2021/2/12/22279750/vlc-4-0-new-user-interface-videolan-media-player-video-music-movie-database-web-player

-I tried to build two DLL files on VLC 4.0.0 SDK, but the compiler failed, so you must use VLC 3.0.9.2 and latest of VLC 3 version branch.
+I tried to build two DLL files on VLC 4.0.0 SDK, but the compiler failed, so you must use VLC 3.0.9.2 or latest of VLC 3 version branch.

 -   Martin Eesmaa